Edward Yum: Sex scandal accusations

 In mid December 2010 a 29-year-old woman in Sha Tin accused Yum of rape and indecent assault.
-After the first arrest Edward considered suing a local newspaper and a woman for their comments since this arrest.
-On 20 December 2010 a 19-year-old woman in Central filed a police report against Edward for sexual assault.
+After the first arrest Yum considered suing a local newspaper and a woman for their comments since this arrest.
+On 20 December 2010 a 19-year-old woman in Central filed a police report against Yum for sexual assault.
 This also came at a time after 30 pan-democrats resigned over the dissatisfaction with a leadership meeting with Beijing.
 The group was extremely fragmented with internal political issues.

-By May 2011, Edward was no longer under investigation by the police due to a complete lack of evidence.
+By May 2011, Yum was no longer under investigation by the police due to a complete lack of evidence.

 2018 Legislative By-election

-On 23 January 2018, Edward declared that he would run in the Hong Kong Island by-election triggered by the disqualification of Demosisto's Nathan Law.
-Edward received 3580 votes and was not elected.
+On 23 January 2018, Yum declared that he would run in the Hong Kong Island by-election triggered by the disqualification of Demosisto's Nathan Law.
+Yum received 3580 votes and was not elected.